Projects with Partners

 The essence of our work is community partnership.
 Here is a partial list of several initiatives from 2016 and into 2017.
 We are always seeking fresh ways to support positive work to benefit East Side people and neighborhoods!
 If you have an idea to share – just give us a call or e-mail us!

 Union Job and Resource Fair, April 4th, 2017 3:00 – 6:00 PM at East Side Freedom Library.
 This is a collaborative project with a host of generous St. Paul labor organizations, Hmong American Partnership, Ka Joog, the City of St. Paul , and East Side District Councils.
+Because of the number of employers and interested participants, the event moved in 2019 to the IBEW Union Hall, 1330 Conway St. Typically held on the first Thursday in April, the next event is scheduled for April 2, 2020.

 St. Paul Healthy Transportation for All This collaborative is a City Innovation funded project – designed to strengthen neighborhood leadership capacity to address and plan for transit and transportation issues – applying the lens of equity and community health.
 Partners include District Councils from across Saint Paul.